Jambhala

 Gyalten Sogdzin Rinpoche said that Jambhala is the protector of all Lineages and of all sentient beings from all sickness and difficulties.
 Jambhala is a Bodhisattva of material and spiritual wealth as well as many other things, especially of granting financial stability.

 Etymology

 Dzam means "deity or gathering."
 Bhah means "gold or wealth."
 La means "to honor".
 Dzambhala means “Precious golden deity who gathers or brings the wealth of spirituality or Dharma and material security or accomplishment to our lives."

-The five Jambhalas
+Five Jambhalas

 The five Jambhalas are the manifestations of the compassion of Buddhas and Bodhisattvas to guide sentient beings along the path to enlightenment.
 They have the essence of generosity and represent the activities of increasing benefit.
 Their aspirations are to help the poor and those suffering from ill-fortune.

 Green Jambhala

 Green Jambhala is the chief of the five Jambhalas and is the manifestation of Buddha Amoghasiddhi, depicted standing upon a corpse and holding a mongoose in his left hand and a Kapala in his right hand.

 He is usually shown with his consort and carrying a jewel producing mongoose in his left hand.
 Green Jambhala has bluish green colored body.
 He sits in the vajra position with Dakini in front of him.
 His right leg is panhandle with right foot is above a snail and lotus flower, while his left leg is kinked.
 On his left hand is an animal called Nehulay (mongoose) which spue out jewels from its mouth, his right hand holding Norbu.
 The Dakini holding lotus flower in her hand.
 The Mantra of Green Jambhala is: